Kevin-Sambuli/user-app/README.md

 ## If you have PostgreSQL installed you can Create a development database by doing the following:
+### NOTE: Change the Environment variables in the example env file to meet your database credentials:

 1. Create a Postgis enabled database to support spatial objects

-2. To Create the tables in the database run
+## To Create the tables in the database run

-## NOTE: Change the Environment variables in the example env file to meet your database credentials:
     python manage.py migrate

 ## If everything is alright, you should be able to start the Django development server: